a few notes on music

 My record player had a big, dark-grained wooden cabinet with a lift-up top.
 I could just squeeze this thing in between my narrow bed and a chest of drawers, and it was easy to reach as I lay there in the dark.
 When you opened the lid there was a glowing oblong dial for the valve radio, which worked pretty well, pulling in stations from all over the North Island.
 I took this same radio with me when, a few months later, I moved back to Auckland and I found that if the weather was favourable and the gods were smiling, I could pick up Midge Marsden’s weekly show Blues Is News from 2YD in Wellington.
 It was often very faint, as if the signal was coming across a huge expanse of water and time, like so much of the music, remote and spellbinding.
 A little anxiously I tuned in every week hoping for a strong signal, wanting to hear more of this music that threw new light on the records I was playing.
 Hearing Jimmy Reed do “Bright Lights Big City” or Leadbelly’s “Take This Hammer” didn’t detract from the Stones’ or Spencer Davis's versions that I knew so well, it just gave them a kind of back-story, enriching them and opening up these connected worlds for further exploration.
 But while I was still in Hamilton, the original blues artists were mostly just a growing list of exotic sounding names, nebulous, almost spectral figures inhabiting much of what I was listening to.

-Lying in bed with the transistor when the Animals’ “It’s My Life” comes on one night after my parents had gone to bed.
+Lying in bed with the transistor when the Animals’ “It’s My Life” comes on one night after my parents have gone to bed.
 I turn it way up and hunker down under the blankets… “We could still hear it”, said Mum next morning.

 I must have been getting a little opinionated about this stuff.
 In a school corridor discussion I remember insisting that the Kinks’ “You Really Got Me” was “not just great now, it’ll always be great”.
 That sort of thing.
 Well, at least I got that one right.